 Below you can find a list of my recent and forthcoming publications and talks.
-For other projects, current research, and outreach activities, please visit the Projects page.
+For other projects, current research, and outreach activities, please visit the Projects and Public Engagement pages.

 Submitted & Work in Progress

 - Conditional Clauses in Classical Armenian: Descriptive and Aspectual Problems